Hydrodynamics of Immiscible Binary Fluids with Viscosity Contrast: A multiparticle collision dynamics approach: Acknowledgments

 \section{Acknowledgments}

+ZT thanks Marisol Ripoll (Forschungszentrum J\"ulich) for valuable discussions.
 The authors gratefully acknowledge computing time granted through JARA-HPC on the supercomputer JURECA at Forschungszentrum J\"ulich~\cite{jureca}.
-ZT thanks Marisol Ripoll for valuable discussions.
 This work is embedded in the joint IBI-INM project on mesoscale modeling of intracellular signaling events underlying neuron functions.